mixpanel/mixpanel-react-native/README.md

 ```

 # **isIdentified()**
-Checks profile of people is identified or not.
+To check profile of people is identified or not.

 ### **Example**
 ```